How do you feel these days?

 - The second is that kicking sugar alone is not enough, you also have to stop eating the foods that act like sugar.
 The reason for this is that many foods you eat raise your blood sugar more than eating table sugar; so to truly detox from sugar you have to avoid the foods that act like sugar to (see: Foods that act Like Sugar).

 I have created a program called the 30 Sugar Free Days Program that will help you with your sugar detox.
+The program includes daily e-mails and has a group on for the support that you need.
 The program will help you stay away from both sugar and the foods that act like sugar.

 Yes, a sugar detox is not easy, but it is well worth the effort and you will feel better than you have in a while once you given sugar a kick out the door.